Title: Remote Work Policy

 Effective Date: May 6, 2016

-This policy applies to the College of William & Mary in Virginia, including the Virginia Institute of Marine Science (the university).
-It applies to all full-time and part-time eligible employees of the university and to faculty to the extent provided in Section IV(C)(1) below.
+This policy applies to William & Mary as a whole university, including the Virginia Institute of Marine Science, ((hereinafter the “university”).
+It applies to all full-time and part-time eligible employees of the university and to faculty to the extent provided in Section IV(D)(1) below.

-Guidance on application of this policy to employees who are telecommuting as of the effective date of the policy is provided in Section VII(B).
+Guidance on application of this policy to employees who work remotely or telework as of the effective date of the policy is provided in Section VI(B).

 The purpose of this policy is to allow employees to work at alternate work locations for all or part of their workweek as required by Section 2.2-2817.1 of the Virginia Code.
-Telecommuting can improve productivity and job performance as well as promote administrative efficiencies (e.g. reducing office and parking space), reduce traffic congestion and transportation costs, support continuity of operations plans, and sustain the recruitment and retention of a highly qualified workforce by enhancing work/life balance.
+In many circumstances remote work can improve productivity and job performance as well as promote administrative efficiencies (e.g., reducing office and parking space), reduce traffic congestion and transportation costs, support continuity of operations plans, and sustain the recruitment and retention of a highly qualified workforce by enhancing work/life balance.

 Alternate work locations: approved locations, other than the employee's central workplace, where official university business is performed.
 The most common alternate work location is the home of an employee, subject to the approval described in this Policy.

 Central workplace: an employer's place of work where employees normally are located.
 Most commonly this will be on our Williamsburg campus; Newport News business school campus; Gloucester or Eastern Shore campuses of VIMS; Highlands; or our Washington Center.

-Telecommuting: a work arrangement where the employee enters into a formal agreement with the university to perform his/her usual job duties in an alternate work location at least one day per week, or some other duration or period of time.
+Remote Work Agreement: a work arrangement where the employee enters into a formal agreement with the university to perform his/her usual job duties in an alternate work location at least one day per week, or some other duration or period of time.

-Telecommuting is a voluntary work alternative that is appropriate for some employees and some jobs but not all employees and all positions.
-No university employee is entitled to or guaranteed the opportunity to telecommute.
-Certain categories of positions are ineligible for telecommuting.
-For positions eligible for telecommuting (see Section A below), whether a particular employee may telecommute is a decision made on a case-by-basis taking into consideration an evaluation of the likelihood of the employee succeeding in a telecommuting arrangement and an evaluation of the supervisor’s ability to manage remote workers.
-Telecommuting arrangements most commonly are for partial telecommuting, for example telecommuting one day per week.
+Remote work is a voluntary work alternative that is appropriate for some employees and some jobs but not all employees and all positions.
+No university employee is entitled to or guaranteed the opportunity to telework.
+Certain categories of positions are ineligible for teleworking.
+For positions eligible for remote work (see Section IVA below), whether a particular employee may be approved for remote work is a decision made on a case-by-case basis taking into consideration an evaluation of the likelihood of the employee succeeding in a remote work arrangement and an evaluation of the supervisor’s ability to manage remote workers.
+Remote work arrangements most commonly are for partial remote work, for example one day per week.

-Telecommuting may also be considered on a case by case basis as a reasonable accommodation as provided by the Employee Reasonable Accommodation Policy and Procedure for qualified employees with disabilities.
+Remote work may also be considered on a case-by-case basis as a reasonable accommodation as provided by the Employee Reasonable Accommodation Policy and Procedure for qualified employees with disabilities.

-Employees who are approved for telecommuting will be required to sign a telecommuting agreement with the university consistent with this Policy.
+Employees who are approved for remote work will be required to sign a Remote Work Agreement with the university consistent with this Policy.

-All telecommuting employees perform essentially the same work that they would in the central workplace in accordance with their same performance expectations and other agreed-upon terms.
-Telecommuting agreements may be established for a long-term or short-term period.
+Employees approved for a remote work agreement perform essentially the same work that they would in the central workplace in accordance with their same performance expectations and other agreed-upon terms.
+Remote work agreements may be established for an on-going or short-term period.

-An employee’s classification, compensation, and benefits will not change if the employee is approved for telecommuting.
+An employee’s classification, compensation, and benefits will not change if the employee is approved for remote work.

-Supervisors, in consultation with the Office of Human Resources, will analyze the nature of a position and how the work is performed and determine which positions are appropriate to designate or approve for telecommuting.
-Several factors should be considered in determining the feasibility of telecommuting, including the university’s ability to supervise the employee adequately and whether any duties require use of certain equipment or tools that cannot be replicated at home.
-Other critical considerations include whether
+Supervisors, in consultation with University Human Resources, analyze the nature of a position and how the work is performed to determine which positions are appropriate to designate or approve for teleworking.
+(See Appendix A.) Several factors should be considered in determining the feasibility of remote work, including the university’s ability to supervise the employee adequately and whether any duties require use of certain equipment or tools that cannot be replicated at home.
+Other critical considerations include whether the following:

 - there is a need for face-to-face interaction and coordination of work with other employees;

-- in-person interaction with outside colleagues, clients, or customers is necessary;
+- in-person interaction with outside colleagues, clients, students, or customers is necessary;

-- the position in question requires the employee to have immediate access to documents or other information located only in the workplace;
+- immediate or easy access to documents or other information located only in the workplace is required;

 - the alternate work location is in the Commonwealth of Virginia (if not, an out-of-state form needs to be completed and approved first);

 - the remote work arrangement will impact service quality or university operations, or increase workload for other employees;

 - the position can be structured to be performed independently of others with minimal need for support and little face-to-face interaction; and